Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 ### Creating Peripheral IP

 In this section, you will create an AXI4-Lite compliant slave peripheral IP.

-1. Create a new project as described in [Example Project: Creating a New Embedded Project with Zynq SoC](2-using-zynq.md#example-project-creating-a-new-embedded-project-with-zynq-soc).
+1. Create a new project as described in [Creating a New Embedded Project with Zynq SoC](2-using-zynq.md#example-project-creating-a-new-embedded-project-with-zynq-soc).

 2. With the Vivado design open, select **Tools → Create and Package New IP**.
 Click **Next** to continue.